 Emotional openness and flexibility refer to our practiced ability to be attentive to, aware of and present in our experiences.
 The practice of being present exercises our awareness muscles.
 We get to know and become comfortable with our different emotions, reactions, attitudes, choices and actions.
 The perspective and insights we gain from “turning towards” our inner self and our unique experiences helps us develop, and go on developing, openness and flexibility.

 A characteristic of existence is our capacity to create and re-create our lives.
 We are continuously encountering, relating to and integrating the world around us while simultaneously participating in and giving unique shape and form to all that we experience, strive towards and create.
 Being decisively active in creating and constructing our lives includes accepting the movement and development of our lives with compassion, being open and attentive to our experiences and practicing being present in every moment of our lives.
 This makes us increasingly aware of our evolving identity, an identity that is both separate from and connected to all that we do.

-Britt-Mari offers customized 3 session coaching packages that help clients create personally empowered solutions to career transition, burnout and the development of meaningful careers.
-She is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-For more information or to inquire about individual session options contact her at email@example.com
+Britt-Mari offers customized 3 or 5 session coaching packages that help clients create personally empowered solutions to career transition, burnout and the development of meaningful careers.
+For more information on an integrative and existential approach to career counseling and career development, or to inquire about individual session options, contact her at firstname.lastname@example.org